txbm/blog-posts/rust-patterns-for-lifetime-management/rust-patterns-for-lifetime-management.md

         false => println!("Invalid config")
     }

-    // [`main`] function still owns [`Config`] at end of execution }
+    // [`main`] function still owns [`Config`] at the end of execution }

 /// Checking to see if [`Config.path`] is/not empty does not
-/// require a dedicated copy or exclusive control of the value
+/// require a dedicated copy or exclusive control of the value.
-/// so borrowing is the best choice here. fn is_valid_config(config: &Config) -> bool {
+/// Borrowing is the best choice here. fn is_valid_config(config: &Config) -> bool {
     !config.path.is_empty()
 }